 Ashley Northington is an award-winning marketing communication strategist, social policy leader, and entrepreneur.
 The founder of DENOR Brands + Public Relations, she leverages strategic communications as a tool to battle social inequities through the lenses of high-quality public education and entrepreneurship.
-A champion of stories that matter, Ashley aims to bridge the gap between public policy and strong communication in ways that transform data, behaviors, and perceptions into meaningful narratives that influence public policy, programs, and partnerships.
+A champion of stories that matter, Ashley aims to bridge the gap between public policy and strong communication in ways that transform data, behaviors, and perceptions into meaningful narratives that ultimately influence public policy, programs, and partnerships.

 Her professional experience and public service highlight the intersectionality of public education, business and entrepreneurship, and workforce development.
 As such, she is Chair of Metro Nashville’s Minority Business Advisory Council where she helps shape inclusive procurement policies, practices, and programs for minority-owned businesses.
 She is also a member of the Nashville Area Chamber of Commerce’s Education Report Card Committee where she is part of a team that makes policy recommendations to improve the outcomes for educators, parents, and students.
 Further, she recently joined the Board of Directors of Teach for America, Nashville-Chattanooga.

 Ashley’s company, DENOR Brands + Public Relations, is a full-service marketing communication and brand strategy firm with offices in Nashville and Baton Rouge.
 The boutique agency focuses on data-based strategies that inform, inspire, and influence audiences to develop deeper relationships with brands and organizations.